Christian college asks appeals court to halt Biden gender identity policy in school dorms, showers

 James Luh, an attorney with the Justice Department, said the college should have to show there is a greater degree of harm from the anti-discrimination policy, saying the school doesn’t show sufficient injury to get into court.
 He added the college hasn’t cited a real complaint.

-A spokesperson from the Justice Department did not immediately respond to a request for comment about the appeal.
+A spokesperson from the Justice Department said the government will not comment about the appeal.

 The crux of the school’s argument is that the Biden administration‘s policy was issued without a period for notice and comment, which is required under the Administrative Procedure Act.